yachnytskyi/easy_chat/README.md

-Easy Chat created on Ruby on Rails, ActionCable (WebSockets), Redis and JavaScript
+Easy Chat created on Ruby on Rails, Action Cable (WebSockets), Redis and JavaScript

 Thanks for viewing the Easy Chat, it was created for learning and practice.
 Easy Chat - a simple pet project